argonatorUberTF/Uber-Team-Fortress/README.md

 Some monsters drop misc ammo and a few Painkeep items in the backpacks now.

-Player dropped backpacks are different and include some more Painkeep items and misc ammo not related to their actual amount(random).
+Player dropped backpacks are different and include even more Painkeep items and misc ammo not related to their actual amount(randomly).

 Amount of grenades is 3X your ammo attribute gained from experience.
+If you spend your attribute points gained on the "ammo" category, you get more grenades when spawned.

 All classes get bonus health, armor, ammo, reload time, summoning etc from the attribute system based on experience points gained from frags and captures.
 At level 80 you get the Xav Needler gun.
 Use impulse 9 to toggle between shotguns and needler/electric gun.

-The lightning gun weapon comes up by selecting 2 and having the ammo masters skill.
+The lightning gun weapon comes up by selecting 2 and having the ammo masters skill(level 7).
 Achievement system similar to Xbox for bragging rights just like MegaTF COOP was.

 Scout class has a bat for the axe, jetpack uses less cells, a bit more fire damage.
 He can deploy caltrops with flash mines on drop1 or impulse 121.